 Have you ever found yourself sliding on black ice?
 Well, how exactly did it form, and what can you do to prepare yourself for those slick situations?

-Black ice is a thin layer of ice that can coat sidewalks, roadways, and parking lots.
-It is transparent and hard to see, making it very dangerous.
+Black ice is a thin layer of ice that can coat many surfaces.
+It is hard to see, making it very dangerous.

 Black ice can form in many ways.

-Rain: Rain showers can leave pavement wet for hours.
-If cold temperatures settle in, the wet pavement can freeze over and form a thin layer of ice.
+If the ground is wet from rain or melted snow and cold temperatures settle in, the wet pavement can freeze over and form a thin layer of ice.

-Fog: In cold temperatures, the moisture from fog can freeze on roads and sidewalks creating icy conditions.
+In cold temperatures, the moisture from fog can freeze on roads and sidewalks, creating icy conditions.

-Tires: Black ice can even form from car tires in frigid conditions.
+Black ice can even form from car tires.
 Car tires heat the snow on the road, and the cold temperatures can refreeze the liquid and form ice.

 Black ice is hard to spot, but there are a few actions you can take to better prepare.

-- If you do hit a patch of black ice, avoid breaking.
-Slowly step off the accelerator and keep the steering wheel straight.
+- If you do hit a patch of black ice, the U.S. Department of Agriculture Forest Service says to avoid breaking, slowly step off the accelerator and keep the steering wheel straight.
 If your back wheels begin to slide in a specific direction, turn the wheel towards that same direction.

 The main takeaway is to remain calm and take proper action.
-Black ice can turn dangerous, but staying calm can help the situation tremendously.
+Black ice can turn dangerous, but staying calm can help the situation.